cakephp/docs/en/console-and-shells.rst

 .. php:class:: ConsoleOptionParser

-Console option parsing in CakePHP has always been a little bit different from everything else on the command line.
-In 2.0 ``ConsoleOptionParser`` helps provide a more familiar command line option and argument parser.
+``ConsoleOptionParser`` helps provide a more familiar command line option and argument parser.

 OptionParsers allow you to accomplish two goals at the same time.
 First they allow you to define the options and arguments, separating